-Runtime The runtime to train a single ILHt hash function (in a single processor) for CIFAR is as follows:

-Number of points N 2000 5000 10000 20000 Time in seconds 1.2 2.8 7.1 22.5

-This is much faster than other affinity-based hashing methods (for example, for 128 bits with 5000 points, BRE did not converge after 12 hours).
+Runtime Training a single ILHt hash function (in a single processor) for CIFAR dataset with $N=2\,000, 5\,000$ and $20\,000$ takes 1.2, 2.8 and 22.5 seconds, respectively.
+This is much faster than other affinity-based hashing methods (for example, for 128 bits with $5\,000$ points, BRE did not converge after 12 hours).
 KSHcut is among the faster methods.
 Its runtime per min-cut pass over a single bit is comparable to ours, but it needs b sequential passes to complete just one alternating optimization iteration, while our b functions can be trained in parallel.

 Summary ILHt achieves a remarkably high precision compared to a coupled KSH objective using the same optimization algorithm but introducing diversity by feeding different data to independent hash functions rather than by jointly optimizing over them.
-It also compares well with state-of-the-art methods in precision/recall, being competitive if few bits are used and the clear winner as more bits are used, and is very fast and embarrassingly parallel.
+It also compares well with state-of-theart methods in precision/recall, being competitive if few bits are used and the clear winner as more bits are used, and is very fast and embarrassingly parallel.

-5 Discussion
+4 Discussion

 We have revealed for the first time a connection between supervised binary hashing and ensemble learning that could open the door to many new hashing algorithms.
-Although we have focused on a specific objective (Laplacian) and identified as particularly successful with it a specific diversity mechanism (disjoint training sets), other choices may be better depending on the application.
+Although we have focused on a specific objective and identified as particularly successful with it a specific diversity mechanism (disjoint training sets), other choices may be better depending on the application.
 The core idea we propose is the independent training of the hash functions via the introduction of diversity by means other than coupling terms in the objective or constraints.
-This may come as a surprise in the area of learning binary hashing, where most work in the last few years has focused on proposing complex objective functions that couple all b hash functions and developing sophisticated optimization algorithms for them.
+This may come as a surprise in the area of learning binary hashing, where most work has focused on proposing complex objective functions that couple all b hash functions and developing sophisticated optimization algorithms for them.